Yellow987/MLTDTools/README.md

 This repository:

 - contains some common tools to explore possibilities.
 - does not serve as a card/event/CG/commu database.
-If you want that please visit [ミリシタDB](http://imas.gamedbs.jp/mlth/).
+If you want that please visit [ミリシタ DB](http://imas.gamedbs.jp/mlth/).
 - DOES NOT PROVIDE TOOLS FOR YOU TO CHEAT. **Cheating is not fun at all.
 It must be punished.**

 For the Unity project for resource generation, please visit [PlatinumTheater](https://github.com/OpenMLTD/PlatinumTheater).